Taxation in Bangladesh

-In Bangladesh, the principal taxes are Customs duties, Value-Added-Tax (VAT), supplementary duty, income tax and corporation tax.
+In Bangladesh, the principal taxes are customs duties, value added tax (VAT), supplementary duty, income tax and corporation tax.
+The tax revenue of Bangladesh is 7.6% as of 2021.

 Income tax

 The history of income tax in Bangladesh dates back to 1860 when it was introduced by the British Raj under the title Income Tax Act.
 Since then various changes have taken place.

-Value Added Tax
+Value added tax

-Value Added Tax (VAT) in Bangladesh was introduced in 1991.
+Value added tax (VAT) in Bangladesh was introduced in 1991.
 The standard rate of VAT is 15% levied on transaction value of most of the imports and supplies of goods and services.

 Corporate tax rate

 The tax law imposes income tax at 25 percent on listed entities and 32.5 percent for non-listed entities.
 Corporate tax rate changes announced this year include: